analogdevicesinc/ai8x-training/README.md

 1D convolutions:

-On AI84, this key must be set to `3`.
 On AI85, this key must be `1`.

 ##### `pad` (Optional)

 `pad` sets the padding for the convolution.

 * For `Conv2d`, this value can be `0`, `1` (the default), or `2`.
-* For `Conv1d`, the value can be `0`, `3` (the default), or `6` on AI84 or `0`, `1`, `2` on AI85.
+* For `Conv1d`, the value can be `0`, `1`, `2`, or `3` (the default) on AI85.
 * For `Passthrough`, this value must be `0` (the default).

 ##### `max_pool` (Optional)

 When specified, performs a `MaxPool` before the convolution.
-On AI84, `max_pool` is only supported for 2D convolutions.
 The pooling size can specified as an integer (when the value is identical for both dimensions, or for 1D convolutions), or as two values in order `[H, W]`.

 Example:
 	 `max_pool: 2`

 ##### `avg_pool` (Optional)

 When specified, performs an `AvgPool` before the convolution.
-On AI84, `avg_pool` is only supported for 2D convolutions.
 The pooling size can specified as an integer (when the value is identical for both dimensions, or for 1D convolutions), or as two values in order `[H, W]`.

 Example:
 	 `avg_pool: 2`